ohjelmistokehitys/dockerfile-exercise/readme.md

 ## Optional: remove the container(s) and image(s)

-Although Sanuli is a simple web app, the container is expected to be over 2 gigabytes in size, so it is a good idea to remove the container and image after you have completed the exercise.
+Although Sanuli is a simple web app, its container can be 2 gigabytes in size, so it is a good idea to remove the container and image after you have completed the exercise.
 This will free up disk space on your system.

-Use the commands `docker container ls --all` and `docker image ls` to list all containers and images.
+Use the commands `docker container ls --all` and `docker image ls` to list all containers and images that you have used in this exercise.
 You will need to stop and remove containers before you can remove the images.
 To remove a container, use the `docker container rm` command, and to remove an image, use the `docker image rm` command.

 * [`docker container` documentation](https://docs.docker.com/reference/cli/docker/container/)
 * [`docker image` documentation](https://docs.docker.com/reference/cli/docker/image/)